clintonasoh/Optimizing-an-ML-Pipeline-in-Azure/README.md

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**

-The best performing model from was the __VotingEnsemble__ model, as shown in the image below.
+The best performing model from was the __VotingEnsemble__ classification algorithm, as shown in the image below.
 ![best model](./AutoML-Results-images/auto_res4.png)

 The most important feature was duration as shown below.